newrelic/newrelic-java-agent/instrumentation/mcp-java-sdk-1.0.0/README.md

 ### Sync vs Async

 `McpSyncClient` is a blocking wrapper around `McpAsyncClient`.
-A sync call delegates to the async client internally so both instrumentation classes would fire for a single sync call and would incorrectly create two segments.
-The sync instrumentation sets `McpUtils.IN_SYNC_MCP_CALL`, a `ThreadLocal` flag, before delegating to the async client.
-The async instrumentation checks this flag on entry and skips segment creation if it is set, preventing a duplicate segment from being reported for the same call.
+Only `McpAsyncClient` is instrumented, but sync calls are still covered since `McpSyncClient` delegates internally to `McpAsyncClient`.